KatharineME/SocialMedia.how/README.md

 Lead with a story.

-Give the audience a breathing room.
+Give breathing room.

-Make the writing scannable.
+Make it scannable.

 Use visuals.

 End abruptly.

-Have call to action like liking, sharing, commenting, and signing up.
+Call to act (like, share, comment, or sign up).

 Proof read out loud.

 #### Record Video Podcast.

+Aim to be loved.

+Test before recording.

 Speak close to the microphone.

-Test before recording.

 Stay green.

 Be authentic.

-Keep rolling with mistakes; edit later.
+Roll with mistakes; edit later.

-#### Guest Interview
+###### Guest Interview

 Make them feel comfortable.
 "I am not recording.
 Let's just pretend like we are at a coffee shop having a conversation.
 I just want to get to know you and understand your work."

 Dive deep by following answers with more "why" questions.

-#### Edit.
+#### Edit Video Podcast.

-Make long-form contents to be loved.

-Make short-form contents to be discovered.

-Make recap episodes seasonally.

-Do not overedit.
+Edit less.

 Hook audience in first 8 seconds.

 Tease the transformation.

-Add visuals and B-roll.
+Add visuals.

 Peak interest every 4 minutes.

 Deliver transformation.

+Make recap episodes seasonally.

 #### Put Sound on Buzzsprout.